brisvag/gibberify/README.md

 Everything requires python3.6 or higher.

-If you just want to make some gibberish or create new dictionaries you only need `pyphen`:
+If you just want to make some gibberish and create new dictionaries you only need `pyphen`:
 ```
 pip install pyphen
 ```

-If you want to fiddle around with syllables you will also need (for non-latin characters):
+If you want to fiddle around with syllable pools you will also need (for non-latin characters):
 ```
 pip install transliterate
 ```

 # Customisation

+Most of the things you might wanna change are located in `config.py`.

 #### Sillable pool